gmartin1603/tcr-parking/requirements/Parking-and-Ordering.md

 ### Admin
 - As an admin, I want to track remade orders and the reason for the remake so that I can see if there is a pattern of remade orders.
+- As an admin, I want to track previously denied VIP/Donor requests so that I can see if there is a pattern of denied requests.
+- As an admin, I want to manage the concession stand menu so that I can add, remove, and update items.
+- As an admin, I want to manage donor status so that I can grant VIP privileges to donors.
+- As an admin, I want to view current and historical reports so that I can see how the system is being used.
+- As an admin, I want to view reports on the number of parking spots that are filled per show.

 ## Tech Stack